Duke-NUS-HPC/docs/ssh-with-keypairs.md

 These are the steps for ssh key-pair generation to log in to the Duke-NUS HPC cluster

-Currently, login to the head node is enabled from local desktops within the Duke-NUS nextwork or the the login nodes of the old HPC cluster.
+Currently, login to the head node is enabled from local desktops within the Duke-NUS network or the the login nodes of the old HPC cluster.

 You cannot ssh from PI's private servers due to current firewall settings.